 Moving towards it little by little begins to make it my new reality.
 We’ve picked the listing month to put our home on the market.
 We’ve found an agent we like, trust and who will ensure my health and disability are accommodated throughout the selling process.
 We have a huge sense of relief about that.

-We have a rough idea of where we will rent, the cost, the type of home and availability.
-We are praying we will find a landlord who is open to long term tenants.
+We have a rough idea of where we will rent or buy, the cost, the type of home and availability.
+We are praying we will find a place that gives us future security.

-I must admit I keep peeking in the “closed door” just to make sure but I keep getting the same answer.
+I must admit I kept peeking in the “closed door” just to make sure.

 Acceptance Alongside Disappointment

 As we begin to walk through our disappointment, by acknowledging it and looking at ways to deal with it, acceptance will come alongside and begin to provide clarity of thought and new direction.

 It almost becomes a partnership.
 The hurt and disappointment eventually turns to the hope and opportunities that change can bring.